what is paid parental leave?

 you can submit your PPL claim before or after your baby is born (or the child enters your care). here's how:

-step 1: create a mygov account
+step 1: create a myGov account

-if you haven't already, set up a mygov accountand link it to centrelink. this is where you'll submit your claim.
+if you haven't already, set up a myGov accountand link it to Centrelink. this is where you'll submit your claim.

 step 2: submit an early claim (optional)